Sonaho/docker_compose/readme.md

 At folder target have de code of Wordpress, happy work

-If you will work with env variables, you can read
+If you will work with env variables or work with environments, you need read that

 https://docs.docker.com/compose/environment-variables/